PaulWilzbachCummins/HateCrime-Statistics/README.md

 5. Open again your browser and enjoy the application!

 Note: You might be asked to install additional packages when trying to access some features from the web application

+This application was created by Paul Cummins, Marina Sanchez-Millan, and Conor Welch for the final project of the 2022 Databases class of NCF's Master of Science in Data Science program.